-Those joining us from abroad receive all the materials plus summaries of any such Israeli-based meetings, and are integrated quickly into the entire group in meetings held as soon as we all gather together in India.
+Those joining us from abroad receive all the materials plus summaries of any such Israeli-based meetings and are integrated quickly into the entire group as soon as we all gather together in India.

 What about shopping?
 What are some bargains?

 There is fabulous shopping throughout India.
 You will find gorgeous fabrics, whether you are looking for tablecloths, bedspreads (bring metric measurements, not feet and inches!), saris, or pashminas.
 You can select a swath of fabric and have an outfit made up within several hours that will be delivered to you at the hotel.
 There’s a wide selection of jewelry, ethnic art, music, and books to choose from, in every price range.
 You’ll have plenty of free time to explore the markets.
 Even if you don’t know how – or don’t like – to bargain, by the end of the trip you should be haggling like a pro, and possibly even enjoying it.
 Remedial shopping and bargaining tutorials provided!